rsyncOSX/mydocsy/content/en/docs/settings/networksettings.md

 **Observe mounting of external drives**

 - automatic selection of a profile when RsyncUI detects a new mount of a local attached disc

+**Always present the summarized estimate view**

+- after an estimate, by selecting the Magic Wand on toolbar Synchronize task view, always present the summarized view

 **Confirm Execution:**